kston/predicting_house_prices_with_ml/README.md

 All in Python.
 All for free.
 No front‑end experience required.

 For deployment, we use Heroku which is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

+# APP

+The deployed web app is live at http://housepricepredicbr.herokuapp.com/